-As part of our innovative It’s Up↑2 Me program, Year 9 can achieve the Duke of Edinburgh’s International Award.
+As part of our Year 9 program, students can achieve the Duke of Edinburgh’s International Award.
 Known as the ‘Duke of Ed’, the program sees students setting and working towards personalised goals in the key themes of Skills, Physical Recreation, Service and Adventurous Journey.

 Former student and 2012 Valedictorian Liam Thomas has returned to the college in a mentoring role, coordinating the Duke of Ed in its inaugural year at Elwood.